 .”
 Donald also co-authored “Making Founder Transitions Work

-(Stanford Social Innovation Review
+” (Stanford Social Innovation Review, Spring 2017).

 Donald joined Bridgespan from Lincoln Center for the Performing Arts, where he was responsible for developing programs to build Lincoln Center’s brand, attract new audiences, and expand access to the arts.
-Prior to this role, Donald was a manager at Bain & Company where he advised global clients across sectors, including consumer products, retail, and healthcare.
-He earned an MBA from the Kellogg School of Management, where he was a Siebel Scholar.
-He also holds a Master of Music from Northwestern University and a BS in Mechanical Engineering from Rice University.
+Prior to this role, Donald was a manager at Bain & Company, where he advised global clients across sectors, with a focus on operating model design and organizational effectiveness.